grapl-security/pulumi-buildkite-plugin/README.md

 Specifies whether `pulumi update` and `pulumi preview` should be passed the `--refresh` flag, which updates Pulumi's view of the stack before performing an update/preview respectively.
-Valid values are `"true"` or `"false"`.

-Defaults to `"true"`.
+Defaults to `true`.

-NOTE: Quote the string, or else yaml will turn it into a boolean!

 ## Building